rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 3.9.3 =
+= 3.9.4 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Update rtMedia main template.
+Fixed media slug issue while deleting media, added new hook in album gallery template.

 == Sponsors ==